Leading NGOs slam Israel's halt in visa renewals for aid workers in Gaza and West Bank

 ''We ask for your urgent intervention in preventing the removal of the international workers in these organizations, and in preventing further damage to the organizations, which is occurring precisely in this period of the worst humanitarian crisis the region has ever known,'' lawyers said on behalf of AIDA in a letter to Israel's attorney general.

-Israel's Ministry of Welfare was traditionally in charge of facilitating the issuing of the visas but stopped doing that amid heightened concerns following the Oct.
+Israel's Ministry of Welfare was traditionally in charge of providing necessary documents for the visa approval process but stopped doing that amid heightened concerns following the Oct.
 7 attack.
+Once the documents are in place, the visa approvals go through the Population and Immigration Authority.

 ''The welfare ministry does not have the right tools to examine the applications,'' said spokesperson Gil Horev. ''On what grounds can a worker in the social ministry examine if a person has to do with a terrorist organization or is a humanitarian worker?''

-Note: This story has been corrected to show that the visa approval process goes through Israel's Population and Immigration Authority, not the Ministry of Welfare.